sosafacun/Bird-That-Flaps/README.md

 **Goals:**

-- Add obstacles on the right of the game area.
-The obstacles should slide across the screen toward the left.
-The obstacles will appear in pairs, with a vertical gap between them.
 - Add an object that represents the main character.
 - Apply a constant force to the character so it falls to the floor.
 - Detect when the character collides with the floor or obstacles, and reset the game when a collision occurs.